josephang/MagicMonitor/README.md

 # Magic Monitor

-The purpose of this script is to take video / data input from consoles via third party USB device.
+The purpose of this script is to take video / data input from consoles via third-party USB device.

-You can download to play right away or add it to your own project.
+You can download to play right away or add it to your project.

 You can test it on my website: https://joeworkbench.net/MagicMonitor